 In order to be enforceable, a contract cannot violate "public policy".
 For example, if the subject matter of a contract is illegal, you cannot enforce the contract.
 A contract for the sale of illegal drugs, for example, violates public policy and is not enforceable.

-Please note that public policy can shift.
+Please be aware that public policy can change or evolve over time.
 Traditionally, many states refused to honor gambling debts incurred in other jurisdictions on public policy grounds.
 However, as more and more states have permitted gambling within their own borders, that policy has mostly been abandoned and gambling debts from legal enterprises are now typically enforceable.
 (A "bookie" might not be able to enforce a debt arising from an illegal gambling enterprise, but a legal casino will now typically be able to enforce its debt.)
 Similarly, it used to be legal to sell "switchblade kits" through the U.S. mail, but that practice is now illegal.
 Contracts for the interstate sale of such kits were no longer enforceable following that change in the law.

 There is an old joke that "an oral contract isn't worth the paper it's written on".
 That's a reference to the fact that it can be very difficult to prove that an oral contract exists.
 Absent proof of the terms of the contract, a party may be unable to enforce the contract or may be forced to settle for less than the original bargain.
 Thus, even when there is not an opportunity to draft up a formal contract, it is good practice to always make some sort of writing, signed by both parties, to memorialize the key terms of an agreement.

 At the same time, under most circumstances, if the terms of an oral contract can be proved or are admitted by the other party, an oral contract is every bit as enforceable as one that is in writing.
-There are, however, "statute of fraud" laws which hold that some contracts cannot be enforced unless reduced to writing and signed by both parties.
+All states have passed "statute of fraud" laws, holding that some contracts cannot be enforced unless reduced to writing and signed by the party against whom the contract is to be enforced.
 For more information on the Statute of Frauds, please see this associated article.